-The UK's new Electric Car Grant (ECG) was introduced back in July 2025.
+The UK's new electric car grant was introduced back in July 2025.
 You can read more about the eligibility criteria right here, but for most buyers the important thing is that many new electric cars are eligible for a substantial discount.

-So far there are just three models which qualify for the full £3,750 Band 1 help - the Ford Puma Gen-E, the Citroen e-C5 Aircross Long Range and the passenger version of Ford's Courier van, called Tourneo.
-It's probable that the forthcoming Nissan Leaf will also qualify.
+Now there are eight models which qualify for the full £3,750 Band 1 help – the Ford Puma Gen-E, the Citroen e-C5 Aircross Long Range, Ford Tourneo Courier, Nissan Leaf, Alpine A290, Mini Countryman Electric and '+' badged versions of the Renault 5 and Renault 4.
 But there are plenty of others that get the lesser Band 2 incentive of £1,500.

-Just to complicate things further, many of those manufacturers that aren't eligible for the government's new EV grant have introduced their own discounts in order to keep buyers interested.
+Just to complicate things further, many manufacturers that aren't eligible for the government EV grant have introduced their own discounts to keep buyers interested.

-Clearly, this can all be very confusing, so we've listed every new electric car that's eligible for the official plug-in grant.
-Keep scrolling down, and we've also listed the best 'unofficial' discounts that various brands have rolled out to keep the prices keen on their new electric cars.
+To ease the confusion we've listed every new electric car that's eligible for the official plug-in grant.
+Keep scrolling and we've also listed the best 'unofficial' discounts that various brands have rolled out to keep the prices keen on their new electric cars.

 So which vehicles get the plug-in EV grant?